Eastern PA Trans Equity Project offers transgender residents of Pennsylvania with assistance with legal name changes.

 Step Four: Proof of Financial Standing

 The Commonwealth is concerned that adult individuals will attempt to avoid financial obligation by changing their names.
 Therefore an adult petitioner must present official proof that there are no outstanding judgments against them.
 Official proof should consist of a judgement/lien check.
 This is sometimes referred to as a “name search.”
 In most counties this is completed, signed and sealed by the Prothonotary’s office or the Recorder of Deeds office although in some counties you may be required to hire an outside firm (Title Search Firm) to complete this step.
-On the day before or morning of your hearing, you should pick up a copy of the report of the Clerk of Judicial Records – Deeds Division.
+On the day before or morning of your hearing, you should pick up a copy of the report and bring it with you to your hearing.

 Step Five: The Hearing